Pyramid of the Sun: Excavations underneath the Pyramid

+The caves and tunnel systems underneath the pyramid have been investigated by various archaeologists who have all concluded that these caves were sacred to those in Teotihuacan in the same way that caves were important cross-culturally in Mesoamerica.
+Different ethnic groups were said to have emerged from caves and cavities, known as the "wombs of the Earth"; many glyphs using the symbol for caves have been discovered by archaeologists; and they were used as sites for offerings and sacrifices to the various gods and deities associated with caves, such as the earth deity Tepeyolotl and the cave-dwelling fire deity Xiuhtecuhtli.
+For example, in the Etzalcualiztli fiesta, a holiday celebrating Tláloc, the god of rain, sacrifices and offerings were placed in a cave.
+Various sources have different theories for why the Pyramid of the Sun was built and what the cave systems underneath it truly mean according to the Teotihuacan people and culture.

-In 1959, archaeologist Rene Millon and his team of researchers were some of the first groups of archaeologists to study the tunnel system underneath the Pyramid of the Sun.
+In 1959, archaeologist Rene Millon and his team of researchers were some of the first archaeologists to study the tunnel system underneath the Pyramid of the Sun.
 While some of these tunnels were made after the fall of Teotihuacan and the Aztecs, they eventually connected to tunnels and caves that were made during the periods of these civilizations.
-The investigations led by Millon revealed that most of the main tunnels were sealed off, and whether this was purposeful or not is up to interpretation.
-The tunnels underneath the pyramid gleaned pieces of pottery, hearths, and other meticulously made artifacts from other cultures that showed evidence elsewhere in Teotihuacan.
-Millon and his team ultimately concluded from their research and excavation efforts that the pyramid was either built continuously over various periods of time by the people in Teotihuacan, or that the entire pyramid was built during one period of time with its foundation and cave system being made separately in an earlier period of time.
-The splitting of the time periods is due to different cultures having expressive influence in the artifacts found in the tunnels underneath the pyramid.
-Millon and his team believe that the early depictions of the pyramids in Teotihuacan being built by slaves is wrong due to the craftsmanship of the pyramid itself as well as the popularity of Teotihuacan amongst its peoples.
-The people who built these pyramids had the motivation to do so, whether they immigrated from elsewhere in Mesoamerica or not.
+The investigations led by Millon revealed that most of the main tunnels were sealed off, although whether this was purposeful or not is up to interpretation.
+The tunnels provided pieces of pottery, hearths, and other meticulously made artifacts from other cultures also evidenced elsewhere in Teotihuacan.
+Million and his team ultimately concluded that, due to the influence of different cultures on the artifacts found in the tunnels, either the pyramid was built continuously over various periods of time by the people in Teotihuacan, or that the foundation and cave system were made in one period and the pyramid was built on top in a later period.
+Million and his team believe that earlier theories that the pyramids in Teotihuacan were built by slaves are incorrect; the craftsmanship of the pyramid, as well as the popularity of Teotihuacan amongst its peoples, suggests the people who built the pyramids had the motivation to do so, whether they immigrated from elsewhere in Mesoamerica or not.